wpilibsuite/allwpilib/README.md

 #### Java Code Quality Tools

 The Java code quality tools Checkstyle, PMD, and Spotless can be run via `./gradlew javaFormat`.
-SpotBugs can be run via the `spotbugsMain`, `spotbugsTest`, and `spotbugsDev` tasks.
 These tools will all be run automatically by the `build` task.
 To disable this behavior, pass the `-PskipJavaFormat` flag.

 If you only want to run the Java autoformatter, run `./gradlew spotlessApply`.